jkunze/n2t-eggnog/t/n2t/e/about.rst

 and DuraSpace_ launched an initiative, called `ARKs in the Open`_, to establish broad and sustainable community ownership of N2T's technological, administrative, and policy infrastructure.
+With support from 31 organizations on 4 continents, the initiative has three active working groups.

 - N2T partners_
 - `N2T API Documentation`_
 - `Original N2T vision`_
+- `N2T Architecture`_ diagram

 //END//